schnerring/schnerring.github.io/content/blog/automate-building-custom-windows-images-for-azure-virtual-desktop-with-packer-and-github-actions/index.md

 ### Run Packer Locally

-To run Packer locally, we can use the following command (note the `.` at the very end):
+To run Packer locally, we use the following command (note the `.` at the very end):

 ```bash
 packer build \